tylernass/Cybersecurity/README.md

 # Cybersecurity
 Focus: Network + Cybersecurity tools

+Overview:
-Overview: This repository includes a wide variety of networking and cybersecurity testing tools that I have worked on and built in my free time.
-Many of these tools already exist, however, I just wanted to learn how to make them.
+- This repository includes a wide variety of networking and cybersecurity testing tools that I have worked on and built in my free time and in my undergraduate research.
+- Many of these tools already exist in some way shape or form, however, I just wanted to learn how to make them.
+- Most of the code that I have committed features workable code and commented code (#) that did not work for some reason and or was a rough draft.
+- My philosophy with these projects is to push and commit as much code as possible in whatever condition, to capture the evolution of the project and my thought process.

+Technologies Used: Python, JSON
+Projects:
+- JSON Parser (Python, JSON)
+- Program to scan open ports, IP Address, and sniff packets (Python, Scapy, Tkinter, Socket)